-The Great Salt Lake Advisory Council commissioned a study in 2011 to define the ecological health of the four bays of Great Salt Lake: Gilbert Bay, Farmington Bay, Bear River Bay, and Gunnison Bay.
-The study developed a framework for defining the health of Great Salt Lake, based on eight ecological targets that capture the biological diversity of the lake's ecosystem.
-These targets were systemwide lake and wetlands, open water of bays, unimpounded marsh complex, impounded wetlands, mudflats and playas, isolated island habitat for breeding birds, alkali knolls, and adjoining grasslands and agricultural lands.
-Based on the findings, most ecological targets surrounding Great Salt Lake were considered to be in good health; however, some targets, such as the open water of bays and unimpounded marsh complexes, were found to have a high level of uncertainty due to lack of historical and current data and scientific understanding.
-Several habitats were also found to be in poor or fair health, including the impounded wetlands around Farmington Bay, and the open water of Gunnison Bay (SWCA, 2011).
+The Great Salt Lake Advisory Council commissioned a study in 2011 to define the ecological health of the four bays of the Lake: Gilbert Bay, Farmington Bay, Bear River Bay, and Gunnison Bay.
+The study developed a framework for defining the health of the Lake, based on eight ecological targets that capture the biological diversity of the Lake's ecosystem.
+These targets were system-wide lake and wetlands, open water of bays, unimpounded marsh complex, impounded wetlands, mudflats and playas, isolated island habitat for breeding birds, alkali knolls, and adjoining grasslands and agricultural lands.
+Based on the findings, most ecological targets surrounding the Lake were considered to be in good health; however, some targets, such as the open water of bays and unimpounded marsh complexes, were found to have a high level of uncertainty due to lack of historical and current data and scientific understanding.
+Several habitats were also found to be in poor or fair health, including the impounded wetlands around Farmington Bay, and the alkali knoll habitats around Bear River Bay and Farmington Bay (GSLAC 2012b).